Get

 Possible Boston Terrier Health Issues

-Sadly, it’s been discovered that Boston Terriers with white markings on their head or bodies that cover over a 1/3 of those areas could end up giving birth to deaf puppies.
-It’s also possible that the parent dog will become deaf as well, though this doesn’t always happen.
+Sadly, it’s been discovered that Boston Terriers with white markings on their heads or bodies that cover over a 1/3 of those areas could end up giving birth to deaf puppies.
+It’s also possible that the parent dog will become deaf, though this doesn’t always happen.

 Final Thoughts

-As you can see, a few colors are available when it comes to giving a Boston Terrier puppy a forever home.
-However, it’s essential to note that only three colors are AKC-Recognized.
-If you’re looking for a dog that you can compete in dog shows, the three colors we mentioned are the only ones they will accept.
+Quite a few colors are available when it comes to looking for a Boston Terrier puppy to give a forever home.
+However, note that only three colors are AKC recognized.
+If you’re looking for a dog that you can compete with in shows, those three colors are the only ones that will be accepted.

-However, if you’re not concerned with your Boston Terrier competing, any Boston Terrier will make an ideal companion.
-Since some dogs are more vulnerable to specific health conditions due to their coat color, adopting a Boston Terrier from a reputable breeder and maintaining veterinary appointments is vital.
+However, if you’re not concerned with your dog competing, any Boston Terrier will make an ideal companion.
+Since some dogs are more vulnerable to specific health conditions due to their coat color, adopting a Boston Terrier from a reputable breeder and maintaining veterinary appointments are vital.

 Featured Image Credit: Aneta Jungerova, Shutterstock